 Drivers are constantly seeking new opportunities for advancement.
 They will likely do well with competition and are most satisfied with a high degree of control and authority over their work.

-Common jobs for people with Di personality types
+Common jobs for people with the DISC type Di personality

 When Drivers work alongside people who are more analytical and meticulous, they can help encourage new thinking and faster decision making.
 If they work with another D-type, it would be valuable for them to discuss ways to balance power.